-The PhD Dissertation will consist of a single cohesive study, one document, and a single defense.
+The PhD Dissertation will focus on a single cohesive theme, consist of one document, and have a single defense.
 Each dissertation will contain three publishable articles.
-The first will be a Meta-analysis or Systematic Research Synthesis of the literature.
+Each article must include a substantive review of the literature, and one of the articles may be a Systematic Research Synthesis of the literature.
 The second and third articles will incorporate data from the student's research with one article using quantitative analysis and the other qualitative analysis.
-For the dissertation these documents will be embedded as the principle substance in a larger document that will include an explanation of the overall method of the study and a critique of the study.
+For the dissertation, these articles will be embedded as the principle substance in a larger document that will include an explanation of the overall method of the study and a critique of the study.